 Now, this is my list of Zettelkasten resources that I have carefully curated to give you a solid foundation to get started with this proven technique to boost your writing, learning and thinking.

 Getting Started Resources

 This video is 4 minutes and 48 seconds.
-And you’ll learn the origin and get the idea about how to the implement the holistic method of Zettelkasten.
+And you’ll learn the origin and get the idea about how to implement the holistic approach to Zettelkasten.

-In this article (from the same Zettelkasten blog above), you will find the origin of the Zettelkasten Method, its principles, common questions, and how to use it to optimize your workflow for knowledge management, reading and writing.
+In this article (from the same Zettelkasten blog above), you will find the origin of the Zettelkasten, its principles, common questions, and how to use it to optimize your workflow for knowledge management, reading and writing.

 Zettelkasten Note Examples

 Now here is my collection of Zettelkasten notes for you.

 The Archive of All Niklas Luhmann’s Notes (German; Niklas Luhmann Project by University of Bielefeld)

 This is a collection of all the notes by the inventor of the Zettelkasten himself.
 It’s German but if you have some understanding and have a translation plugin installed on your web browser, you will find great insight from these original examples.

 BA Thesis Draft by Christian of Zettelkasten.de (GitHub)